The Best Private Label Products to Sell on Amazon in 2021

-The Amazon Hot New Releases list displays products across all categories that have just entered the Amazon marketplace and are already “selling like hotcakes.”
+The Amazon ‘Hot New Releases’ list displays products across all categories that have just entered the Amazon marketplace and are already “selling like hotcakes.”
 This gives you an indication of what is in demand right now.
-It may not be an indication of success over time, so take this information with a grain of salt.
+It may not be an indication of long term success, so take this information with a grain of salt.

-Amazon Best Sellers lists the top 100 best-selling products in each category.
+What sells on Amazon?
+Amazon ‘Best Sellers’ lists the top 100 best-selling products in each category.
 This is updated hourly and based on sales velocity.
 You can see what products are selling consistently well over a longer period of time.
-You can drill down into sub-categories to get even more ideas and inspiration.
+You can then drill down into sub-categories to get even more ideas and inspiration.

-Using the Amazon Best Sellers Rank to select a product
+Using the Amazon Best Sellers Rank to Select a Product

-When you are looking at BSR, be aware of the product category you are evaluating and use tools like JungleScout or UnicornSmasher to give a rough estimate as to what a product is selling each month.
+When you are looking at BSR, be aware of the product category you are evaluating and use tools like JungleScout or UnicornSmasher to give a rough estimate as to how many units a product is selling each month.

 Amazon Movers and Shakers

-Amazon has gift wrapping services available and allows merchants to provide this service for their customers.
+Amazon has gift-wrapping services available and allows merchants to provide this service for their customers.
 Being as such, Amazon tracks the sales that include gift wrapping, so they know what products are being bought as gifts.
 This is another indicator of the popularity of the products.